 Le western européen

 In France, in 1896 Gabriel Veyre shot Repas d’Indien (Indian banquet) for the Lumière brothers and Joe Hamman starred as Arizona Bill in films made in the horse country of the Camargue in 1911.
-Il était une fois... le western européen : 1901-2008 by Jean-François Giré (2008) gives a whole history of the Western in France and Europe.
+The book Il était une fois... le western européen : 1901-2008 by Jean-François Giré (2008) gives a whole history of the Western in France and Europe.
 The modern sport of fast draw first became popular in France (and figured in the 1908 Olympics…) New Lucky Luke and Blueberry bandes dessinées are eagerly sought at the FNAC.
 French hip hop and rap artist MC Solaar had a great track, Nouveau Western, on his 1994 album Prose Combat.

 Arizona Bill, Lucky Luke, Blueberry, MC Solaar: French Western heroes